sourcegraph/handbook/content/departments/technical-success/ce/team-culture/working-with-customers.md

 The overall process is captured [here](../../ta/enterprise-success/team-culture/processes.md#post-sales-handoff).
 It's most important that CE knows the process is slightly different depending on the [customer segmentation](../../ta/index.md#customer-segmentation) and whether they will be managed by a named, dedicated TA or part of our digital, scaled success program.

-Need-to-know's for a named TA account:
+Need-to-know's for all accounts:

-- TA will handle the production license
+- CE handles the production license for any net new business opportunity or expansion.
+- If a separate production cloud instance is required, CE handles the creation request

+For a named TA account:

 - CEs are expected to participate in a formal knowledge transfer / hand-off with the TA before the deal closes
   - CE should collect relevant information (doc links, channels, etc.) to make for a productive session
 - CE should participate in the post-sales kick-off call; after that, CE should roll off of the account until / unless there is an active expansion opportunity.

-Need-to-know's for a digital, scaled success account:
+Need-to-know's for a digital & scaled success accounts:

-- CE must handle the production license, and if a separate production cloud instance is required, should handle the creation request of that.
 - CE, as part of hand-off, should map the appropriate roles on the contacts in Salesforce.
 See role definitions [here, step 7](../../ta/enterprise-success/team-culture/processes.md#process-overview).